 Computerized Programmable devices: Computerized devices typically communicate and are connected to a master controller.
 These devices can be connected to multiple other devices and gates.
 These devices may be programmed via personal computer connected to the master controller via the internet.
 Multiple users may be set-up in the master controller to have defined levels of access by gate and time zone.
 These computerized devices will also have a reporting mechanism where the controller is saving every entry and exit by each user.
 Often, these reports can be formulated by user, time zones, and gate.
 The most common applications are apartment complexes and gated communities.

-- The most widely used access control device is the transmitter and receiver.
+The most widely used access control device is the gate transmitter and receiver.
 The transmitter comes in a wide variety of options.
-Most commonly known as a “garage door opener,” the transmitter is typically a small device that clips to the visor.
+Most commonly known as a “garage door opener,” the transmitter is typically a small gate remote that clips to the visor.
 One push and it sends a radio signal to a receiver in the gate operator.
 Once the signal is received and verified, the receiver sends a message to the operator to open and/or close the gate.
-Transmitters can be single channel or multichannel to control several devices.
+Gate transmitters can be single channel or multichannel to control several devices.
 Many of today’s automobiles are equipped with a “Homelink” transmitter system that may be programmed to open your gate operator.
-There is even a handsfree device that automatically opens the gate when you approach without having to push any buttons.
+There is even a hands-free device that automatically opens the gate when you approach without having to push any buttons.

 Another option is to tie a loop to another access control device.
 This requires that a vehicle must be sitting on top of the loop for the access control device to be enabled to open the gate.
 These loops are called “presence loops.”

 A third type of loop is used to keep an open gate open and reverse a closing gate to the fully open position.
 These loops are called “obstruction loops” and are most commonly used to prevent a gate from closing on a vehicle.